 I started to seek out others who had hit their diet “rock bottom” and found some forums online.
 In chatting with other women who were going through the same things, the topic of accepting yourself came up a lot.

-I thought putting weight loss on the back burner was foreign!
-Ha.
-The idea of self acceptance was from a whole other universe.
+If the idea of putting weight loss on the back burner was foreign, the idea of self-acceptance was from a whole other universe!

-Today, I want to share with you some of the myths and misconceptions I’ve had to work through along the way.
+So, today, I want to share with you some of the myths and misconceptions about accepting yourself that I’ve had to work through along the way.

 4 Myths That Get In The Way of Accepting Yourself